 - Enjoy your baby!

-In order to find out all the special features provided for by law, we recommend that you consult the Confederation’s official document, which you can find on the SECO website www.seco.admin.ch entitled ‘Pregnancy and Motherhood - Employee protection’.
+To find out more about all applicable legal provision, we recommend checking the Confederation’s official document, which you can find on the SECO website www.seco.admin.ch entitled "Pregnancy and Motherhood - Employee protection".